Homewood Research Chair in Mental Health and Trauma

-Associate Co-Chair, Research and Associate Professor, Department of Psychiatry and Behavioural Neurosciences, McMaster University
+Associate Professor and Associate Chair, Research, Department of Psychiatry and Behavioural Neurosciences, McMaster University

 Dr. McKinnon received her PhD in Psychology from the University of Toronto and subsequently completed a post-doctoral fellowship at the Rotman Research Institute.
-She is a psychologist in the Mood Disorders Program and Clinical Neuropsychology Service at St. Joseph’s Healthcare Hamilton and Associate Co-Chair, Research, and Associate Professor in the Department of Psychiatry and Behavioural Neurosciences, McMaster University.
+She is a psychologist in the Mood Disorders Program and Clinical Neuropsychology Service at St. Joseph’s Healthcare Hamilton and Associate Professor and Associate Chair, Research, in the Department of Psychiatry and Behavioural Neurosciences, McMaster University.
 Her research focuses on the interplay between cognitive and emotional processes at the neural and behavioral level.